The Date/Time tool allows the user to select a date and/or time within a form, as shown in the sample animated image, below:

 Remove seconds: This setting only applies to time or date/time fields.
 This setting simply removes the seconds from the answer for a time or date/time field.
 If unchecked, the user will see down to the second what time it is.

 Use minute Interval: This option allows the user to limit their time answers to specific intervals.
 If checked, when the user clicks the 'Now' button the timestamp will automatically go to the correct interval time.
 This setting also makes the time picker only include minute options that match the selected interval.

 - Rounding: Select Up to always increase the time, Down to always reduce the time, and Standard to round to the nearest interval.

 For example, if the interval setting is set to 15 minutes and rounding is set to Up, when the user clicks the Now button at 11:16 AM the timestamp will read 11:30 AM (next 15 minute interval).
-The time picker will also only include minutes that match this interval (for this example the minute picker would only include 00, 15, 30, and 45).
+If Limit user to interval values is checked, the time picker will also only include minutes that match this interval (for this example the minute picker would only include 00, 15, 30, and 45).